SmartPhoneLover/tecno_xss_hotfix/README.md

 1. Upload the `tecno_xss_hotfix` directory to `{shop}/modules/`
 2. Install from **Back-Office > Modules > Module Manager**
-3. Patches are applied automatically on install
+3. To prevent possible errors with non-compatible shop versions the patch/re-patch must be applied manually on first launch.
 4. Verify the green status badges on the module configuration page

 To re-apply (e.g. after a PS core update that overwrote `Validate.php`):